Roundtable with Germany's development minister in Georgia – Information warfare does not stop at borders | DW | 30.06.2022

 Many large media houses in Georgia are owned by private individuals with strong political ties and agendas that are reflected in their companies' reporting.
 Their growing disinformation and propaganda activities, however, are now facing small, regional media outlets that produce critical and independent digital content.

-Journalists from Georgia and those exiled from Russia were joined in the discussion by representatives from non-governmental organizations, including Sandro Gigauri from Georgia's Media Development Foundation (MDF).
+Journalists from Georgia and those exiled from Russia were joined in the discussion by representatives from non-governmental organizations, including Sandro Gigauri from Georgia's Media Development Foundation.

-The Media Development Foundation is offering fact-checking training and an online platform countering disinformation

 With support from Germany's Federal Ministry for Economic Cooperation and Development (BMZ) and DW Akademie, the organization has since 2014 offered fact-checking training and an online platform countering disinformation.
 The Media Development Foundation is one of the two organizations in Georgia that are partners with Facebook's official fact-checking program; they research and flag false news and provide reliable information.